-The Currently Consumed licenses (CCL) window lists all active monitored license sessions.
-It serves as an important interface for license administors.
-Through this interface, authorized system managers are able to obtain comprehensive real time usage information, as well as manually retrieve a license from any user when necessary.
+The Currently Consumed licenses (CCL) window lists all actively monitored license sessions.
+It serves as an important interface for license administrators.
+Through this interface, authorized system managers are able to obtain comprehensive real-time usage information, as well as manually retrieve a license from any user when necessary.

 The presented information and controls include:

 - User details, e.g.: First / Last name, Phone, email, Group, and Project membership

 - Feature details, e.g.: Version, Vendor, Feature, Product name

 - License Borrowing information, e.g.: Linger time, Linger due

 - License information, e.g.: License server, handle number

 - Idle session information, e.g.: Idle waveform presentations, Workstation idle time, Process idle time